CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 ## Doctypes (R)
-Every HTML document has a doctype definition Variations of HTML, tells the browser what to expect
+Every HTML document has a doctype definition Variations of HTML, tells the browser what to expect.

 `<!DOCTYPE html>`

 ## HTML (R)
-Specifies content as html
+Specifies content as html.

 `<html> Content </html>`

 ## head (R)
-typically contains information about the page title etc
+Typically contains information about the page title etc.

 `<head>  </head>`

 ## title
-Title of the page shown in the browser tab
+Title of the page shown in the browser tab.

 `<title> Title of the page </title>`

 ## meta / text encoding
-character encoding can be declared using the meta tag
+character encoding can be declared using the meta tag.

 `<meta charset="utf-8">`

 ## body (R)
-contains the main page of information
+contains the main page of information.

 `<body> content </body>`

 ## Headings
-uses h1 through h6 in decreasing size
+uses h1 through h6 in decreasing size.

 * `<h1>Welcome to cs136</h1>`
 * `<h2>Welcome to cs136</h2>`